Vanshajsingh2203/Sentiment-Analyzer/README.md

 ---

-💡 *Developed with ❤️ using AI and Machine Learning.*
+💡 *Developed with ❤️ using Deep Learning.*